Focus shifting from financial-led contracts to ‘psychologically compelling’ contracts in the UAE

 Although UAE remuneration packages “are financially compelling at present,” Punshi noted new research that points to an increasing emphasis on the “psychological contract” companies can offer potential hires, especially for younger workers.

-“A growing focus on ethical alignment, environmental and social sustainability, diversity and inclusivity, opportunities for workplace wellbeing and a sense of purpose, etc means these broader aspects of the “psychological contract” are no longer negotiable or able to be sacrificed – they are essential,” she explained.
+“A growing focus on ethical alignment, environmental and social sustainability, diversity and inclusivity, opportunities for workplace well-being and a sense of purpose, etc means these broader aspects of the “psychological contract” are no longer negotiable or able to be sacrificed – they are essential,” she explained.

 This is especially true in the UAE where residence status are tied to employment, Punshi said, highlighting the “disproportionately large impact” of work on people’s sense of identity and self-worth, “significantly more than we see in other parts of the world,” she added.